mohsenkarkheiran/Finance/README.md

 ### Type A: AI-Driven Models <br />
 #### .PINNs:
 Implement a PINN to solve the Black-Scholes partial differential equation (PDE).
-PINNs will leverage the known physics underlying the option pricing formula to enhance learning accuracy and stability.<br />
+PINNs will leverage the known physics underlying the option pricing formula to enhance learning accuracy and stability.
+In addition, one can use PINN's inverse parameter solving methods to find the implied volatility.
+On the other hand, PINN can be used to solve Black-Sholdes equation for non-constant paramters. <br />
-#### .Supervised Learning Models:
-Train supervised neural networks on historical option price data, aiming to approximate the pricing function based on historical volatility, underlying asset price, and other key variables. <br />
-#### .LSTM Networks:
+#### .RNN Networks:
-Use LSTM networks for time-series predictions of underlying asset prices, which feed into the option pricing models for more dynamic, forward-looking pricing.<br />
+Use RNN networks (LSTM and GRU layers) for time-series predictions of underlying asset prices, which feed into the option pricing models for more dynamic, forward-looking pricing.<br />
 ### Type B: Traditional Numerical Methods
 #### .Monte Carlo Simulation:
 Develop a Monte Carlo simulation for European options, simulating multiple paths for the underlying asset and averaging the resulting option prices.
-#### .Finite Difference Methods:
-Implement finite difference methods to approximate the solution to the Black-Scholes PDE numerically.
 #### .Time Series Analysis:
 Apply time series models (e.g., ARIMA, GARCH) to forecast volatility and price trends, enhancing the reliability of traditional option pricing methods.